pratik60/bookmark/README.md

 P.S. - Been using this functionality for a long time, can't remember its original author.
 Code's been heavily modified with a lot of functionalities added by me now.
 Credit to him/her as well :-)

+### Drop me a note

+To submit a feature request, you can use the github issue queue.
+To drop me a note or feedback, you can add it as a comment on -: http://preciselyme.com/tech/bookmark-folders